The COVID National Alert Level is currently Level 3

 Covid-19 Impact on Appointments

 During the COVID-19 pandemic, appointments may be booked either in person or by telephone.
-All online booking of appointments has been temporarily suspended.
-To avoid unnecessary contact, please use telephone in the first instance
+To avoid unnecessary contact, please use telephone in the first instance.
+Online booking of appointments is currently limited, planned to increase from 1st Sept 2021

 Face-to-face appointments are available to ALL patients, but you may be asked to discuss your conditions over the phone or online first to assess what would be most appropriate for you.
 This is to limit face-face contact where possible and stop the spread of coronavirus